re-data/re-data/README.md

 # Community

-Join [Slack](https://join.slack.com/t/redatahq/shared_invite/zt-jk8imy5f-OPjSHv7fCpfYUGyktw_qvw) for general questions about using redata, problems, prior and discussions with people making it :)
+Join [Slack](https://join.slack.com/t/redatahq/shared_invite/zt-jk8imy5f-OPjSHv7fCpfYUGyktw_qvw) for general questions about using redata, problems, and discussions with people making it :)

 # Integrations